SebstnRodri/translation_hub/README.md

 - **🛠️ Easy Configuration**: Manage API keys and storage preferences directly from the UI.
 - **📊 Visual Dashboards**: Monitor progress with interactive charts and track jobs in real-time with detailed logs.
 - **🌐 Multi-Language Support**: Configure a single App to automatically translate into all enabled languages.
+-   **🧠 Context-Aware Translation**: Define application-specific context (Domain, Tone, Glossary) to guide the AI for superior translation quality.
+-   **✨ Enhanced UX**: Smart app selection using Virtual DocTypes ensures you only configure installed apps, preventing errors.
 -   **📏 Standardization Guides**: Define context-aware guides (Global, App-Specific, Language-Specific) to ensure terminology consistency.
 -   **🛡️ Governance & Validation**: Prevents duplicate jobs and ensures all translations strictly follow defined configurations.